Do you want a ‘plug and play’ software fix or do you want to upskill your managers and use this as a ‘Cultural Catalyst’?

 In truth, a relatively small amount of impact or ROI will be down to using the software alone.
 This is because it is just as easy to carry out a ‘tick-box’ appraisal online as it is on paper.
 If you are going to invest in performance management software then think about the ROI.
 This could be behaviour or culture change.
 If you have the internal resource and expertise to deliver this then you can apply this to any of the solutions out there.

-If you would like to know more about Actus Culture Change support why not get in touch below or arrange a free demo of Actus Software?
+If you would like to know more about Actus Culture Change support why not get in touch below?